exercism/v3/languages/clojure/exercises/concept/lists/.doc/instructions.md

 ### 2. Add a new language to the list

-As you explore Exercism and find lanuages you want to learn, you'll need to be able to add them to your list.
+As you explore Exercism and find languages you want to learn, you'll need to be able to add them to your list.
 Define a function to add a new language the the beginning of your list.

 ### 3. Check the language last added